aroskows/UOCIS322-P6/README.md

 nested folder (brevetsapp/brevets/). my doecker-compose.yml reflects this.

 The urls work if they use the port for the restapi. also they url format is:

 /listOpen/JSON/top

 /listClose/CSV/top

-where top is just the number of the times you want to see
+where top is just the number of the times you want to see and assumming that the port is the port of the resting api